chrysanthusobinna/uncover-diabetics/README.md

 **Note on Commit Messages**

-* Initially, commit messages may have been unclear but were improved after guidance from a mentor Tim.
+* Initially, commit messages may have been unclear but were improved after guidance from my mentor Tim.